ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

             tasks.commitSecurityLabel('TLP Red');
         });

-.. note:: To ensure the commits for the metadata happen after the commit of the task pass a callback to the group commit method.
+.. note:: To ensure the commits for the metadata happen after the commit of the Task, pass a callback to the group commit method.

 Victim Commit
 -------------